TopBiketoursPortugal/TopBikeToursPortugal/content/pages/bikes/index.en.md

 **IMPORTANTE NOTE:**  The bicycles shown in the images below are only used in our bike tours.
 They are not available for rental services.
 We do not rent bicycles for long distances.

-Although of that we have city bikes available if you wish to explore Porto city and surroundings
+Although of that we have city bikes available to rent if you wish to explore Porto city and surroundings.
+Please [contact us](https://topbiketoursportugal.com/contacts/) to make a reservation.